nipreps/qc-book/_sources/animal-qc/intro.md

 However, in practice, preclinical MRI has historically trailed its human equivalent in some respects.
-This likely reflects its novelty relative to human imaging, but there are a number of factors including acquistion idiosyncracies for a given study's design, and the availability of software resources.
+This likely reflects its novelty relative to human imaging, but there are a number of factors including acquistion idiosyncrasies for a given study's design, and the availability of software resources.

 We will discuss how both of these factors can contribute to data quality,